biplabbose/StateTransition/README.md

 ## Workflow of the model

 The estimation of model parameters involves two steps.
-First, we estimate the fraction of dividing cells in each state and then we estimate the fraction of cells moving from one state to another state.
+First, we estimate the fraction of dividing cells in each state, and then we estimate the fraction of cells moving from one state to another state.

 #### 1. Estimation of fractional cell division parameters: